docarray/docarray/docs/advanced/document-store/benchmark.md

 We use the `Recall@K` value as an indicator of the search quality.
 The in-memory and SQLite store **do not implement** approximate nearest neighbor search but use exhaustive search instead.
 Hence, they give the maximum `Recall@K` but are the slowest.

+We chose to index 1 million Documents in these benchmarks since it's the breaking point at which Approximate Nearest Neighbor Search algorithms outperform naive approaches for production systems.

 The experiments were conducted on a 4.5 Ghz AMD Ryzen Threadripper 3960X 24-Core Processor with Python 3.8.5.